 1. Identify a Good Opportunity

 Don’t reach or stretch for just an okay or average potential site.
-Finding a good opportunity can take time, but you make your money with the good and great deals.
+Finding a good opportunity can take time, but you make your money with good and great deals.
 Take the time to find one that meets your criteria.

 2. Do Thorough Due Diligence

 Never assume the screenshots are true.
-Do your own research on the site history, the traffic, the income numbers, and the niche.
+Do your research on the site history, the traffic, the income numbers, and the niche.
 If you see any red flags there aren’t satisfactory answers to, walk away and look for the next deal.